NielsPeeters96/meesterproef-Niels/README.md

 - [ ] Use D3 to make charts
 - [ ] Save activities
 - [ ] Load daily activities at planning page
-- [ ] Using FireBase with activities
+- [ ] Using MongooseDB with activities

 ---